How to get to Cartago the historical capital of Costa Rica?

-Cartago was the capital city of Costa Rica until 1823 when it was relocated to San Jose.
+Cartago was the capital city of Costa Rica until 1823, when it was relocated to San Jose.
 It served as the first permanent Spanish settlement and the first capital city of Costa Rica.
-It is very easy to get to Cartago from San Jose with number of local transportation options and the trip only takes 45 minutes.
+Want to know how to get to Cartago from San Jose?
+It’s very easy; there are a number of local transportation options to travel to Cartago, and the trip only takes 45 minutes.

 Cartago is known for its religious festivals, including the annual pilgrimage to the Basilica de Nuestra Señora de los Ángeles on August 2nd, which attracts millions of people from around the country.